NIS2 in Germany

 Companies in Germany

-1. Very important (essential) entities based on company size in NIS sectors 1
+- Essential entities based on company size in NIS sectors 1

-companies with ≥ 250 FTE or
+Companies with ≥ 250 FTE or

-companies with ≥ 50m EUR yearly revenue and balance ≥ 43m EUR
+Companies with > 50m EUR yearly revenue and balance > 43m EUR

-2. Important entities based on company size in NIS sectors 1 2
+Special cases: qTSP, TLD, DNS, telco, critical facilities, central government - Important entities based on company size in NIS sectors 1 2

-companies with ≥ 50 FTE or
+Companies with ≥ 50 FTE or

-companies with ≥ 10m EUR yearly revenue and balance ≥ 10m EUR
+Companies with > 10m EUR yearly revenue and balance > 10m EUR

-3. Operators of critical facilities (KRITIS) are still regulated based on KRITIS methods with individual infrastructure assets
+Trust services - Operators of critical facilities (KRITIS) are still regulated based on KRITIS methods with individual infrastructure assets

-4. Some federal entities are also regulated with separate requirements
+critical facilities above threshold (usually ≥ 500k supplied persons) - Some federal entities are also regulated with separate requirements

 Entities and operators